IMMIGRATION SERVICES

 A Canadian work permit allows foreign nationals to work legally in Canada for a specific employer or under open work conditions.
 There are two main types of work permits: employer-specific (closed) work permits and open work permits.

-Some work permits require a Labour Market Impact Assessment (LMIA), while others are LMIA-exempt depending on the situation.
+Some work permits require a Labor Market Impact Assessment (LMIA), while others are LMIA-exempt depending on the situation.

 Who Qualifies for a Work Permit in Canada?